fbpx

 REPORTS TO: VP of Advancement

 GENERAL DESCRIPTION: The Director of Gift Planning promotes and cultivates planned gifts from the highest qualified Christendom College (CC) benefactors while managing the Office of Gift Planning.
+Please Note: This Position will be Hiring Beginning in July.

 SUPERVISORY RESPONSIBILITIES: